-Jury awards $4 to family of man shot dead
+Family get $4 for dad shot by cop at home

 After hours of deliberation, the jury awarded $1 to his mother for funeral costs and $1 to each of his three children.

-"It's heartbreaking," his fiancée, Monique Davis, told the New York Times.
+"It's heartbreaking," Mr Hill's fiancée, Monique Davis, told the New York Times.
 "There are a lot of questions I want to ask."

 "I think they were trying to insult the case," the family's lawyer, John Phillips, added.
 "Why go there with the $1?
 That was the hurtful part."

-The jury found that Christopher Newman, the sheriff's deputy who shot Mr Hill three times, had not used excessive force.
+The jury found that Christopher Newman, the sheriff's deputy who shot Mr Hill, had not used excessive force.

-It also ruled that Mr Hill was 99% responsible for his own death, meaning the sheriff's department is only required to pay 1% of the damages.
-This would leave the family with four cents.

-This amount is expected to be reduced to zero because Mr Hill was intoxicated, Mr Phillips says.

-He has set up a page to raise funds for the family and to help cover the cost of the repairs caused by the shooting.
-It has so far received more than $7,000 in donations.
+Mr Phillips has set up a page to raise funds for the family and to help cover the cost of the repairs caused by the shooting.
+It has so far received more than $15,000 in donations.

 "Deputy Newman was placed in a very difficult situation," the sheriff's department said in a statement after the verdict.